Taha-Imhamed/U-portal-/README.md

 # University Management System

 A modern web-based university management system with AI support, secure authentication, and role-based access control for students, professors, and administrators.
+The system is designed for scalability, maintainability, and future expansion.

 ---